dustinpfister/blog_posts/_posts/js-onblur.md

 ## 1 - On blur and what to know before continuing to read

-This is a post on the blur event in client side javaScript, one of many events that can be attached to an element using the onblur property of a method like addEventListener.
+This is a post on the on blur event in client side javaScript, one of many events that can be attached to an element using the onblur property of an element or a method like addEventListener to attach event handers that will fore when the bur event happens.
 I assume that you have at least some background with javaScript and html as this is required in order to get anything of value from this post.

+This post will be on just using native javaScript by itself rather than a particular frame work.

 ## 2 - On blur basic example